divinity666/ruby-grafana-reporter/README.md

 ### As a GEM

-The gem installation might mainly be interesting, if you would like to use the reporter as a library and include it in other application setups.
-Anyway you can also you it identical as in the other examples.
-Let me show you how:
+Installation as a gem is a simple way, if you don't want to mess with the efforts of a barebone installation.

 To install as a gem, simply run:

     gem install ruby-grafana-reporter

-To see if it works properly, you may run the following code (easiest way might be to check in `irb`, but you can also create an `.rb` file and run it with the preceeding `ruby` command.
-Here's now the code:
+To see if it works properly, you may run the application:

-    require 'ruby-grafana-reporter'
-    GrafanaReporter::Application::Application.new.configure_and_run
+    ruby-grafana-reporter

 To check if your configured grafana instance can be accessed properly:

-    require 'ruby-grafana-reporter'
-    GrafanaReporter::Application::Application.new.configure_and_run(["myconfig", "--test", "default"])
+    ruby-grafana-reporter myconfig --test default

 Now you may want to check the conversion of your Hello World example:

-    require 'ruby-grafana-reporter'
-    GrafanaReporter::Application::Application.new.configure_and_run(["myconfig", "--template", "myfirsttemplate.adoc", "--output", "myfirstrender.pdf"])
+    ruby-grafana-reporter myconfig --template myfirsttemplate.adoc --output myfirstrender.pdf

 You should now find a PDF document named `myfirstrender.pdf` which includes a detailed help page on how to use the ruby grafana reporter functions in asciidoctor, as well